 There are professional Importer of Record (IOR) services out there that facilitate shippers all the way from initial quotes to tax clearance.

-You can read more about Importer of Record and Exporter of Records – IOR and EOR through this link.
+You can read more about Importer of Record and Exporter of Records – IOR and EOR through. or what is an importer of IOR.